Singapore support for Iraq during the Iran–Iraq War

-Singapore, a major commercial hub with loose export controls on weapons, both served as a transshipment point for weapons destined for Iraq, as well as providing chemical warfare precursors and being a site for manufacture, under license, of foreign-designed weapons.
+Singapore being used by foreign companies as a transshipment point for weapons destined for Iraq, and allegedly being a site to manufacture licensed foreign-designed weapons.

 Export controls

 Speaking in the British House of Commons, Roger Barry commented that the only truly important thing in arms control is being certain the end user, on the end user certificate, is accurate.
 "There is no point the Department of Trade and Industry (DTI) ticking the box and saying, "They say this is going to our friendly neighbour Austria," or, "This is going to our dear old friend Singapore."

 Mine warfare

 Some of the most vivid images of the Iran–Iraq War were of Iranian volunteers charging into minefields, to clear them by sacrificing their own lives.
 Mine warfare in the Persian Gulf was one of the U.S. justifications for direct military action against Iran.
 It is relevant, then, to identify the sources of those mines.